katandcompany/wistiaPlugin/README.md

 - React Player
 - SWR
 ## Getting Started
-Be sure to have the latest [BuildFire CLI](https://github.com/BuildFire/sdk-cli) installed in your system.
+Be sure to have the GitHub CLI and the latest [BuildFire CLI](https://github.com/BuildFire/sdk-cli) installed in your system.

 ### Download the latest SDK if you haven't already
 `$ buildfire create`